X-Men Legends: Sequel and similar games

 X-Men Legends sold enough copies to be inducted into the budget lines for all three consoles on which it was released: PlayStation 2's Greatest Hits, GameCube's Player's Choice, and Xbox's Platinum Hits.
-By July 2006, the PlayStation 2 version of X-Men Legends had sold 800,000 copies and earned $28 million in the United States.
+By July 2006, the Xbox version of X-Men Legends had sold 800,000 copies and earned $28 million in the United States.
 Next Generation ranked it as the 74th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of the Legends series reached 2 million units in the United States by July 2006.

 A sequel, X-Men Legends II: Rise of Apocalypse was released for all major platforms in the fall of 2005, and the N-Gage later that year.
 Barking Lizards again helped port the game, this time to mobile phone devices.
 Vicarious Visions ported the game to the PlayStation Portable (PSP), and Beenox developed the PC port.

-The success of the X-Men Legends series led Raven Software, Marvel, and Activision to create the video game Marvel: Ultimate Alliance, which was released on several consoles, handheld devices and the PC in 2007.
+The success of the X-Men Legends series led Raven Software, Marvel, and Activision to create the video game Marvel: Ultimate Alliance, which was released on several consoles, handheld devices and the PC in 2006.
 Barking Lizards, Vicarious Visions and Beenox handled the ports for different platforms.
 Marvel: Ultimate Alliance was followed by Marvel: Ultimate Alliance 2, jointly developed by Vicarious Visions, n-Space and Savage Entertainment.
 Marvel Ultimate Alliance 2 was released on several consoles and handhelds in the fall of 2009.
-Vicarious Visions developed the PS3 and Xbox 360 versions, while n-Space developed the Nintendo DS, PSP and Wii versions.
+Vicarious Visions developed the PS3 and Xbox 360 versions, while n-Space developed the Nintendo DS, PS2 and Wii versions.
 Savage Entertainment ported the version developed by n-Space to the PSP.